go-shiori/shiori/README.md

 ## License

 Shiori is distributed using [MIT license](https://choosealicense.com/licenses/mit/), which means you can use and modify it however you want.
-However, if you make an enchancement for shiori, if possible, please send the pull request.
+However, if you make an enchancement for it, if possible, please send the pull request.